Frankfort Dethatching Lawn Services

 Understanding Thatch Buildup in Frankfort’s Heavy Clay Soils

-Frankfort’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
+Frankfort’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
 The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
-Humid Illinois summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+Kentucky bluegrass, the dominant turf species, produces dense thatch, especially during humid summers that promote rapid growth.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns experience:

 - Spongy or matted grass feel underfoot